ofenrohr/ksquares/src/alphaDots/README.md

   (StageFour dataset).
 Default: 4
 * `--batch-prediction` if this flag is set, the MCTS AI threads will send their requests in batches.
   Batch size corresponds to the number of threads.
+* `--iterations N` number of self-play iterations to run.
+Default: 50
 * `--iteration-size N` number of samples to generate per iteration
 * `--initial-model` the name of the model to start generating training data with.
 Default: `alphaZeroV7`
 * `--target-model` the name of the model to improve in self-play.
 Model name must be present in the